XXH333/WordVoice-5A-Pipeline/README.md

 # Download Models

-Download all required models by running:
+Run

 ```bash
 bash download_models.sh
 ```

-This script automatically downloads all dependencies required by the pipeline, including the alignment models and related resources.
+to automatically download all required models and resources.

 ---

 # Run the Pipeline

-A complete example is provided in:
+A complete example is provided in

 ```text
 test_demo/
 ```

-The directory contains sample audio and transcription files that can be used to quickly verify the installation and reproduce the pipeline outputs.

-Example:
+Directory structure:

 ```text
 test_demo/